JoePShoulak/Pokemon-Grinder/README.md

-# World of Final Fantasy XP Auto-Grinder
+# POKEMON GRINDER

-A fork of a fork of a fork, modified to grind XP in a specific location in World of Final Fantasy, to level my character past level 60, so I can max out a few things in the game.
+A fork of a fork of a fork a fork, modified (currently) to collect and hatch eggs in Pokemon Sword.
+There's much more work to do here.

 See previous projects for some more detailed information / setup process.